In this article I’m going to cover:

 Why not make it easier on yourself and revise?

 Revision essentially pulls the negative memory, and the limiting beliefs associated with that memory, out at its roots.
 Saying positive affirmations when you have negative past memories and limiting beliefs is like mowing a lawn with weeds on it.
 You can mow over the weed and it disappears for a while.
-This is what affirmations will do.
+(This is what affirmations will do.)
 But revision pulls the weed out at its root so you no longer need to keep mowing it.
 So, if you do feel ready for revision, this could be one way of manifesting your desired reality without having to work as hard for it over the long term.

 The people who could not manifest the life they wanted

-I recently listened to YouTuber Brian Scott of ‘Reality Revolution’ read an essay written by a man called Israel Regardie, who was an occultist and student of Neville Goddard’s in the 1940s.
+I recently listened to YouTuber Brian Scott of ‘Reality Revolution’ read an essay written by a man called Israel Regardie, who was a student of Neville Goddard’s in the 1940s.
 Israel Regardie said that when Neville gave lectures teaching people how to use the Law of Assumption, there was always a small disgruntled group of people among his students who could not get the Law to work for them at all.

 They would become frustrated and angry with Neville, and call him a fraud.